ROBOCANDY29/attendancesystem/README.md

 This project demonstrates how these technologies can come together to create a reliable and automated attendance solution.

-NOTE:Save all to a folder called project in your C drive for smooth running.
+NOTE:  Save all to a folder called project in your C drive for smooth running.
 Required modules are: tkinter,numpy,pillow and opencv-contrib-python